katlasik/jurate/README.md

 ) derives ConfigValue
 ```

 In this example library will first check if system property `debug.email` exists, then it will look for environment variables EMAIL and ADMIN_EMAIL.
-If non are found default value
-`noreply@mydomain.com` will be used.
+If none are found default value `noreply@mydomain.com` will be used.

-# Optional values
+## Optional values
 You can make field optional by using `Option` type.
 If the value is not found, the field will be set to `None`.

 ```scala